 The Springmill Drive-In, located in Mansfield, Ohio, first opened with one screen in the late 1950s.
 If you think drive-ins are a thing of the past, keep in mind that a couple of years ago, the owners added another screen at the rear of the theatre lot, making room for 150 more cars!
 Proof that people still love old fashioned fun!
 Nostalgia aside, many patrons flock to the drive-in because they can watch two movies for less than the price of one regular priced movie.
 Throw in a carload special (which are offered from time to time) and you have fun, family-friendly entertainment anyone can afford.

 Unlike a traditional theater, you’re permitted to bring snacks from home.
-But don’t be surprised if the smell of the food cooking in the concession stand wafting throughout the parking lot lures you inside for freshly popped popcorn, pizza, nachos, hot dogs or other American fare.
+But don’t be surprised if the smell of the food cooking in the concession stand wafting throughout the parking lot lures you inside for freshly popped popcorn, pizza, nachos, hot dogs, or other American movie fare.

 1. If you want your choice of parking spots, don’t wait until the movie is scheduled to start before you arrive, especially for really popular movies.
 Cars begin lining up before the box office opens.

 2. Pay attention to parking suggestions- small cars park in front, large SUV’s, trucks, and vans park in designated rows.

 3. Take a look at the weather forecast before making plans to visit the drive-in.
 Visibility is always better on clear nights.

 4. Make sure your car stereo is working or take a radio from home.
 The sound for the movie is broadcasted through AM/FM channels.

 5. Mansfield is in Ohio and Ohio has mosquitoes.
 It would be wise to pack a bottle of mosquito repellent just in case it’s needed.

 6. If you want to spread out and get comfortable, take along the folding chairs.
 We even take an air mattress and blankets, back into our spot, and pile in the back of the truck.